hunt3r/chrishunters.com/content/markdown/projects/2009-09-07-sparango-line-striping.markdown

 tag:MySQL
 tag:PHP

-Sparango Line Striping of Cheltonham PA wanted a basic website they could update themselves.</p> They also need a logo and consultations regarding a logo.</p>
+Sparango Line Striping of Cheltonham PA wanted a basic website they could update themselves.
+ They also need a logo and consultations regarding a logo.

-The website was built on J!1.0, I launched this site in the fall of 2006.</p> He's received an impressive amount of search driven traffic.
+The website was built on J!1.0, I launched this site in the fall of 2006.
+ He's received an impressive amount of search driven traffic.

 *   Value oriented project